12traits/ingestion-api-specs/source/includes/_errors.md

 # Errors

+12traits API uses conventional HTTP response codes to indicate the success or failure of an API request.
+In general: Codes in the `2xx` range indicate success.
+Codes in the `4xx` range indicate an error that failed given the information provided.
+Codes in the `5xx` range indicate an error with 12traits servers (these are rare).

 The 12traits Ingestion API uses the following error codes:

 Error Code | Meaning
 ---------- | -------